grassmunk/Chicago95/INSTALL.md

 ## Disabling GNOME Client Side Decorations

+### Step 1:

-To disable client side decorations for XFCE applications, you can install the the [libxfce4ui-nocsd](https://github.com/Xfce-Classic/libxfce4ui-nocsd) fork. *(Note: This library primarily affects XFCE applications.)*
+To disable client side decorations for XFCE 4.16 applications, you can install the the [libxfce4ui-nocsd](https://github.com/Xfce-Classic/libxfce4ui-nocsd) fork. *(Note: This library primarily affects XFCE applications.)*

-For XUbuntu users specifically, you can install libxfce4ui-nocsd from your package manager.
+For XUbuntu 21.04 users specifically:

     sudo apt install libxfce4ui-nocsd-2-0

+For Arch bases platforms:

+    pacman -S libxfce4ui-nocsd

+For other platforms, such as Debian 11 or non XUbuntu 21.04 flavours, you may have to build libxfce4ui-nocsd for yourself.
+You may also check the [Chicago95 OBS repo](https://software.opensuse.org//download.html?project=home%3Abgstack15%3AChicago95&package=chicago95-theme-all) to see if your platform is available.

+### Step 2:

-Then open the XFCE Settings Editor > xsettings > DialogsUseHeader (remove check).
+Open the XFCE Settings Editor > xsettings > DialogsUseHeader (remove check).
 Alternatively, you can also perform this action from the following terminal command.

     xfconf-query -c xsettings -p /Gtk/DialogsUseHeader -s false

+### Optional Step 1:

-If you want to disable the CSD dialogue headers seen in most other GTK3 applications, you can also install the gtk3-nocsd package.
+If you would like to return the titlebar and window manager borders for most other GTK3+ applications, you can also install the gtk3-nocsd package.

+Debian based platforms:

     sudo apt install gtk3-nocsd.

+Arch based platforms:

+    pacman -S gtk3-nocsd-git

+### Optional Step 2:

-After installing, you may need to reboot your computer.
-The Chicago95 GTK theme includes an optional gtk3-nocsd theme to mask the headerbars into simple toolbar buttons.
+After installing the gtk3-nocsd package, you may need to reboot your computer.
+The Chicago95 GTK theme includes an optional gtk3-nocsd theme to mask the header bars into simple toolbar buttons.
 To enable the gtk3-nocsd theme, follow the bellow steps:

 - Navigate to the location you've installed Chicago95.
 From there, navigate further more to gtk-3.0 > gtk.css.
 - Scroll to the bottom of the gtk.css file.
 There are two comments stating, "Comment out for gtk3-nocsd theme" and two more comments stating, "Uncomment for gtk3-nocsd theme."
 Do so for the specified lines.